-Well, like we have talked about before, anger is a cover-up emotion – it has a sneaky way of hiding what we are really feeling inside our hearts.
+Well, like we have talked about before, mad is a cover-up feeling – it has a sneaky way of hiding what we are really feeling inside our hearts.
 If you were to take away the anger, what do you think would be hiding underneath?

 I don’t know.
 I just really, really wanted the remote control and Kyle wouldn’t give it to me.

 What is that called, when we really, really want something that isn’t ours to take?

 Do you think a greedy heart could have been hiding under your angry outburst?